Mallorca on Board: Island Companies Raise Their Flag at boot Düsseldorf 2026

 For small and medium‑sized companies, fairs like boot are also networking occasions: brokers talk to charter companies, suppliers connect with marinas and insurers.
 And it is not just business: on the conversational level people who know our island meet — from the skipper who casts his lines in Portixol to the designer who works on new decks in winter.
 Such encounters are often the catalyst for cooperation.

-What this means concretely for Mallorca: more visibility in key sales markets, a platform for new models like co‑ownership, and a stage for sustainable technologies.
+What this means concretely for Mallorca: more visibility in key sales markets, a platform for new models like co‑ownership, and a stage for sustainable technologies, especially as direct flights 2026 bring new momentum.
 Those who speak with dealers, fleet managers and charter portals find that demand for transparent, flexible usage models is rising.
 This opens up opportunities for companies on the island to adapt their offerings — from service packages to digital booking solutions.

 Back in Palma: the preparations in small shipyards, the knocking of welding tools, the discussions in cafés about marketing strategies — all of this will pay off when inquiries from trade contacts turn into actual bookings and orders.
 My small tip to the local scene: stay on it, follow up trade contacts quickly and tell the stories behind the boats — that builds trust with customers and partners.